KDE/digikam-doc/main_window/people_view.rst

     To be able to recognize a new face automatically, a minimum of 4 similar faces tagged in different images need to be previously trained using manual face management workflow.

-To start the Face Recognition you click Scan.
+To start the Face Recognition you click **Scan Collection for Faces** button.
 The process will tag every recognized face with the appropriate People tag out of your tag tree and the corresponding thumbnail will disappear from the **Unknown** tag selection.

 .. figure:: images/mainwindow_faces_tag_recognized_iconview.webp
     :alt: